 Leave of absence

 Sometimes, life happens — an emergency, an illness, anything that may require you to take an extended break from your courses.
-How do you handle life issues and protect your enrollment in school at the same time?
-Read on to learn about the leave of absence (LOA) and how it can help you.
+Read on to learn about the leave of absence (LOA) and how it can help you when life just…happens.

-You should apply for an LOA anytime a circumstance may require you to be out of class longer than 14 days.
-During an LOA, you are not considered withdrawn, and federal student aid return calculations are not required.
+You can apply for an LOA anytime a circumstance may require you to be out of class longer than 14 days.
+During an approved LOA, you are not considered withdrawn, and federal student aid return calculations are not required.

 Things to consider when taking an LOA